SametToptas/deneme/README.md

 The last attribute of the markets layer is the observation time.
 It might be important to record the observation time in order to facilitate further spatio-temporal analysis.

 Update the default value of the observation_time attribute to be now() as shown in the figure below.
 In this way, whenever a market is recorded, its observation time is also recorded.

+**Assigning default observation time to the corresponding attribute**

 <img src="" width="500" height="700">